 Overcoming bed and pee puddles without medication?
 Rodger's wireless bedwetting alarm lets you control your own bladder!
 Check out our range of various solutions such as the Rodger bedwetting alarm or our vibrating watches in the Rodger webshop.
 We ensure that your order is shipped quickly so you and your child can start immediately.

 A first step in any treatment is to praise or reward the child if it has been left dry overnight.
 Punishing when things go wrong only makes the child more nervous.
 This increases bedwetting and the child prefers to deny the problem rather than help find a solution.
-Bear in mind that it is not a matter of course to praise children in all cultural environments!
-This is more difficult to discuss in their family situation, especially with foreign patients.

 An effective and proven method against bedwetting recommended by most doctors